EQ BANK SAVINGS PLUS ACCOUNT AGREEMENT

 We are required by federal law to obtain, verify and record information that identifies each person who opens an account.
 When you open an account, you will be asked to provide information to help identify you, including your name, street address, and date of birth.
 We may also require additional proof of your identity if it cannot be verified online.

 To open your EQ Bank Savings Plus Account, you must provide a personal cheque, made out to yourself, drawn from a Canadian financial institution.
 The cheque must be signed by you and the signature we obtain from your cheque will be retained as a record of your signature.
+This cheque will be used to set up your initial (or first) Linked Account.
 The dollar amount you deposit into your new EQ Bank Savings Plus Account will become accessible once your Account is activated.
-Your Account will become active once we have verified your identity and that the funds are available from the other financial institution to pay the deposit.
+Your Account will become active once we have verified your identity and the funds are available from the other financial institution to pay the deposit.
 Once this process is complete you will be notified that your Account is active.